Brett Favre: Sexting allegations and investigation

 In 2010, the NFL investigated Favre for allegedly sexting and leaving inappropriate voice messages for Jets "Gameday host" Jenn Sterger during the 2008 season.
 According to the NFL, forensic analysis failed to prove Favre sent the objectionable photographs to Sterger.
 Favre was found not to be in violation of the NFL's personal conduct policy, but was fined $50,000 for failing to cooperate with the investigation.

 Mississippi welfare funds scandal

-In 2020, Favre's involvement with the development and promotion of a concussion treatment drug, Prevasol, by the Prevacus corporation, came under scrutiny.
+In 2020, Favre's involvement with the development and promotion of a concussion treatment drug, Prevasol, came under scrutiny.
 The nonprofit Mississippi Community Education Center (MCEC) received $2.5 million in federal grant funds diverted from Mississippi's Temporary Assistance for Needy Families welfare funds (TANF), as well as tens of millions in public funds as an element of the scheme.
 The Mississippi state auditor has termed the scheme "the largest public embezzlement case in state history".
 A grand jury in Hinds County indicted MCEC founder, Nancy New, and her son Zach in the scheme.
 Favre had introduced MCEC's founders to top state welfare officials.
 Former Governor Phil Bryant is also involved in the scandal.